raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - Services get grouped using an svc domain block, https://service-name.namespace.svc
 - Fully-qualified fomain names are grouped under a top-level domain, cluster.local by default, which we can refer to as https://service-name.namespace.svc.cluster.local
 - We can do the same for pods, but using the IP with dashes as a name and changing svc for pod
+- DNS records for PODs are not created by default.
+But we can enable that explicitly

 ## CoreDNS
 - In-cluster DNS is managed by CoreDNS, a central DNS server in the cluster